GetMural/mural-docusaurus/docs/FullpageVideo.md

 sidebar_label: Fullpage Video
 ---

-The Fullpage video item refers to a section of your Mural story where there is a video that takes up the entire screen, and which can have video controls.
-Note: You can have a headline on a fullpage video item, but cannot have body text.
+The Fullpage video item refers to a section of your Mural story where there is a video that takes up the entire screen, and which has a play/pause button.
-Fullpage video items have the following fields to work with:

 ## Fullpage

-When this is checked, the video takes up the entire page.
-When it is not checked, the video is displayed at its original size.
+This checkbox determines whether the final Mural story output will be more focused upon the video or the text.
+If the element is checked then your text will be forced towards the bottom of the Mural story window to allow more space for the video.

 ## Title

-this is where you write your title for the item, such as a headline.
+This is where you write your title for the item, such as a headline.

 ## Text

-this is where you write the body text for the page
+This is where you write the body text for the page

 ## Video sources